Principles of consent: General principles and role of Participant Information Sheets

 It can be helpful for the research team to encourage participants and family members to ask questions whenever they are uncertain about study procedures.
 Study summaries describing relevant phases of the study and ethical safeguards can be prepared to supplement information in the PIS.

-You may decide that providing written information is not the best format to use at all, the use of other media may be more appropriate.
+You may decide that providing written information is not the best format to use at all, the use of other media such as audio, video or online materials may be more appropriate.
 For further guidance please refer to 'Style'

 The function of a consent form is to record the participant's decision, and to indicate that the process was conducted appropriately and with suitable discussion.
 A signature on a consent form does not in itself make consent valid.
 A person’s agreement with each statement contained in the consent form can be indicated by initialling or ticking boxes, or by providing the answers ‘yes’ or ‘no’ after each statement.
 The form itself is then signed by the parties involved in the consent conversation.